markvillavidad/Singleton-Eager/README.md

 # Singleton-Eager

-Eager-instatiation of  Singleton design pattern
+Singleton pattern is a type of creational design pattern.
+One way to implement it is by Eager initialization.